recodelab-org/zeroLAB/README.md

 # zeroLAB
+Version 1.1.2

-A WordPress theme that contains only the absolute necessary elements to be recognized as a WP theme: functions.php, style.css and index.php, all of which as empty as possible (with the exception of a bit of Google Fonts magic to render the text in Roboto, because system fonts, especially Arial, cause me eye cancer).
+A WordPress theme that contains only the absolute necessary elements to be recognized as a WP theme: functions.php, style.css and index.php, all of which as empty as possible with some few exceptions: for example I added the beautiful open source font <a href="https://github.com/rsms/inter">Inter</a> (because system fonts, especially Arial, cause me eye cancer) and a few bits of basic CSS and structure in the stylesheet.
 It is the most basic starter theme I personally know of.
 You will have to literally build everything yourself from here.
-Hint: the WordPress Developer Handbook is your friend! developer.wordpress.org
+Hint: the <a href="https://developer.wordpress.org" target="_blank">WordPress Developer Handbook</a> is your friend!

-Please have a look at the stylesheet code (style.css) before you start.
-For example: if you are the paranoid type, you might want to delete the @import rule for connecting to Google fonts and be happy with Arial or whatever your system gives you for sans serif.
-Or you are in the know, how to use @font-face o local webfonts and start your coding journey on a light note from there …

 Enjoy